SS Fairfield: Construction and service

 The ship served primarily as an ore carrier on runs between ports in Spain and her home country for seven years before being sold to Irish owners, the Limerick Steamship Co, with whom she operated for the remainder of her career.
 The ship's new owners renamed her Luimneach, the Irish for Limerick.
-While in their service, in October 1938 during the Spanish Civil War she was damaged by bombs in the harbor at Valencia, Spain, but repaired and returned to service.
+While in their service, in October 1938, during the Spanish Civil War, she was damaged by bombs in the harbour at Valencia, Spain, but repaired and returned to service.
 This event resulted in the death of one crew member.